Unlearning Your Sex Education

 This kind of work doesn’t start with what you want in bed.
 It starts with asking: What did you learn about wanting anything at all?

-We untangle the places where fear got confused with protection, where silence became mistaken for safety, where “being good” meant cutting off a part of yourself.
+We untangle the places where fear got confused with protection, silence became mistaken for safety, and “being good” meant cutting off a part of yourself.

 And then… we begin imagining what else could be true.